cs10/fa24/_projects/project6-proposals.md

 *We highly recommend reading through this spec in its entirety before you begin.*

 - You must sign-up for a 10-minute slot with a staff member to get your project approved.
 Only one member of your group needs to attend.
 Failure to be one time will mean you will need to sign-up for a new time slot; otherwise, you will get a '0' score.
     - Click here for the [link to sign up](https://calendar.google.com/calendar/u/0/appointments/AcZssZ1wfS7Mu8x1sQTGPGoJaw56hHplSBvKqfuYn10=)
+- Meetings will run a specific times during Week 11 (November 4th through November 11th)

 > Any important updates or clarifications will be made here.